How SMART Goals Will Help You Stay on Track

-Once you have a goal in mind, define it in as much detail as possible.
+Once you have a goal in mind, be specific about what you want to achieve.
+Define it in as much detail as possible.
 Think about the who, when, what, where, and why of each goal, and weigh the cost of achieving those parameters.

-Instead of a general goal like “lose weight,” I narrowed it down to: Lose 15 pounds by working out after work three times a week.
-To do this, I need to commit four hours in my weekly schedule for this new activity, which will result in looking and feeling great for my upcoming high school reunion.
+Instead of a general goal like “lose weight,” I narrowed it down to lose 15 pounds by working out after work three times a week and eating more nutritious food.
+To do this, I need to commit four hours in my weekly schedule for this new activity, and avoid a few fast food trips, which will result in looking and feeling great for my upcoming high school reunion.

 Instead of just trying to “eat better,” my goal is to eat more fruits and vegetables.
 Because of my fairly regular hamburger cravings, I know trying to go vegetarian is not achievable.
 A more realistic way of hitting my goal is to incorporate more smoothies, salads, and veggie stir-fries into my diet.

-To figure out the right goals to put on your “to do” list, Babers says you also need to decide what’s on your “not to do” list.
+To determine what goals are relevant to your “to do” list, Babers says you also need to decide what’s on your “not to do” list.
 Goals need to be personal and geared toward what works for you.
 Running may be a great way to lose weight for some people, but I hate to run.
 I like the idea of feeling accountable to a trainer, so that’s a better fitness/weight-loss option for me.

-Define a date by which you’ll accomplish your goals and set milestones along the way.
-To track my weight-loss progress, I’m aiming to lose two pounds a week over the course of seven and a half weeks.
+Make your goals timely by setting a completion date, with milestones along the way.
+To track my weight-loss progress, I’m aiming to lose two pounds a week over the course of seven or eight weeks.
 At the same time, it’s also important not to give yourself too much time to accomplish a goal so you don’t get bored or lose focus.

 Think carefully about what you want to accomplish before you formulate your SMART goals — setting yourself up for success should be the first goal on your list.